elNino0916/reShut/README.md

 ## Build instructions
 To test the current version, clone the repository and open it with the **latest** version of Visual Studio (preferably 2026).
 Wait for it to initialize and press Run.
 Try to install WinUI3 in VS Installer if issues occur.
+Alternatively, download the latest [Release](https://github.com/elNino0916/reShut/releases/latest) and certificate.
+Install the certificate and then run the msixbundle.

 ---
 ## Screenshot